BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - **Swift Reload** `ACTIVE`

-When firing the Bolt Thrower, you may roll two dice and pick the highest result when determining how many shots it may take.
+When firing the Gondor Avenger Bolt Thrower, you may roll two dice and pick the highest result when determining how many shots it may make.

 - **Rapid Fire** `ACTIVE`

-A Bolt Thrower doesn't shoot like a normal Siege Engine.
-Instead, it may make D6 shoot attacks in the same way as a normal Missile Weapon.
-No Scatter is required for these shots, they will either hit or miss.
+A Gondor Avenger Bolt Thrower doesn't shoot like a normal Siege Engine.
+Instead, it may make D6 shooting attacks in the same way as a normal Missile Weapon.
+No Scatter is required for these shots; they will either hit or miss.
 Each shot may be fully resolved before determining the target of the next one.
-Shots fired by the Bolt Thrower do not kill their targets outright if they Wound them.
+Shots fired by a Gondor Avenger Bolt Thrower do not kill their targets outright if they Wound them.

 ---